ntibreymaximus/adakings_backend/README.md

-# Adakings Backend System
+# Adakings Backend API

-A full-stack restaurant management system built with Django, focusing on streamlining front desk operations for restaurants including reservations, order management, menu handling, and customer service.
+A RESTful API backend for the Adakings restaurant management system, built with Django and Django REST Framework.
+This backend serves a separate React frontend.

 ## Project Overview

 This system aims to provide restaurants with an all-in-one solution to manage:
-- Customer reservations and seating
+The backend provides API endpoints for:
+- User authentication and management (registration, login, profile, password reset)
-- Menu management and real-time updates
+- Menu management
 - Order processing and tracking
-- Payment handling (Cash and Mobile Money via Paystack)
+- Payment handling (Cash and Mobile Money via Paystack integration)
-- Staff scheduling and management
+- Staff management and role-based access control
-- Customer data and preferences

 ## Setup & Installation